MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Methods

-The neural networks process UKB neck-to-knee body MRI, compressed into a two-dimensional format as seen in Fig.~\ref{fig_mimir}, and predicts the mean and variance of a Gaussian probability distribution over each given target measurement \cite{lakshminarayanan2017simple}.
-As a result, it can provide both a point estimate $\mu$ for the measurement itself and a heteroscedastic variance $\sigma^2$, which can expresses aleatoric uncertainty and describe confidence- or prediction intervals \cite{kendall2017uncertainties}.
+The neural networks process UKB neck-to-knee body MRI, compressed into a two-dimensional format with projected signals, as seen in Fig.~\ref{fig_mimir}, and predict the mean and variance of a Gaussian probability distribution over each given target measurement \cite{lakshminarayanan2017simple}.
+This provides both a point estimate $\mu$ for the measurement itself and a heteroscedastic variance $\sigma^2$, which can express aleatoric uncertainty and describe confidence- or prediction intervals \cite{kendall2017uncertainties}.
 This methodology was previously proposed for six measurements of body composition on the same data \cite{langner2021uncertainty}.
 Here, neural network instances were not formed into ensembles, however, in favor of speed and convenience.
 The targets were furthermore expanded to 72 different measurements, ranging from age, height, weight, and sex over body composition and organ volumes to experimental properties like grip strength, pulse rate, and type 2 diabetic status \cite{eastwood2016algorithms}.

-Neck-to-knee body MRI was shared by UKB for about 40,000 men and women aged 44-82 (mean 63) years, BMI 14-62 (mean 27) kg/m$^2$ and 95\% self-reported white British ethnicity (see also \cite{littlejohns2020uk, west_feasibility_2016}).
-Following visual inspection for exclusion of artifacts, severe pathologies, and other anomalies, 38,916 subjects remained for the experiments \cite{langner2021uncertainty}.
+UKB shared 1.5T neck-to-knee body MRI from three imaging centers for about 40,000 men and women aged 44-82 (mean 64) years, BMI 14-62 (mean 27) kg/m$^2$ and 95\% self-reported white British ethnicity (see also \cite{littlejohns2020uk, west_feasibility_2016}).
+This work was approved by UKB and the responsible Swedish ethics committee.
+Visual inspection yielded 38,916 subjects without water-fat swaps, corrupted data, implants, severe pathologies such as large tumors, or non-standard positioning \cite{langner2021uncertainty}.